 - Pinterest.
 You don’t have to become a pinner yourself, but Pinterest is an excellent source of inspiration for ESL teachers.
 Type in relevant search terms and browse through the visual gallery of results.
 Some of the teaching activities you see will even spark ideas for a completely new application.

 - Bounce ideas with colleagues.
 Oftentimes we can feel isolated when trying to be creative.
 The best way to overcome that feeling is to share ideas with colleagues.
 The “collective we” is often better able to come up with innovate thoughts than someone working in isolation.
 If possible, meet regularly with a group somewhere other than at school.
 A local coffee shop or a pub provides some distance from the classroom, which can allow for freer expression.

 4 Creative ESL Teaching Ideas You Can Use Immediately

 1. Incorporate the five senses

 Too often we rely only on sight and sound while teaching.
 But what about touch, taste and smells, too?
 Since visual is the most often incorporated, here are some ideas for the remaining four senses:

-- Read “touch and feel” books in small groups, like any of these or these on Amazon.
+- Read “touch and feel” books in small groups, like any of these or this (and others like it) on Amazon.
 If you don’t have any budget for purchasing books, you can definitely still make your own (or better yet, make them with your students).
 Cotton balls, pipe cleaners, sand, tin foil, sand paper, candy wrappers, seashells and feathers are easy materials to get you started.
 Here’s a DIY template (PDF) you can download.